alexrudnick/dissertation/BURNDOWN.md

     * does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?
-    * understand and explain the doc2vec paper (cited in dissertation)
+    * DONE understand and explain the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!
     * DONE be able to load up saved models
     * DONE how much text do we use to train a model?